Thomas H. B. Browne

 Thomas Henry Bayly Browne (February 8, 1844 – August 27, 1892) was a Virginia lawyer, Confederate veteran and two-term Republican member of the United States House of Representatives from Virginia's 1st congressional district (1887–1891).

-Early and family life
+Early life and education

 Browne was born in Drummondtown (renamed Accomac shortly after his death) in Accomack County on Virginia's Eastern Shore.
-His father was Dr. Peter Fielding Browne (1813-1880), and his mother, Sally Cropper Bayly (1813-1857), was likewise from an established planter family.
+His father, Dr. Peter Fielding Browne (1813-1880), and his mother, Sally Cropper Bayly (1813-1857), both descended from the First Families of Virginia, with many relatives likewise politically prominent on the Eastern Shore of Maryland.
 He had a sister who died as an infant and an elder brother Orris Applethwaite Browne (1842-1898).
-Educated by private tutors, Browne later attended Hanover Academy and Bloomfield Academy, both in Virginia.
+His grandfather Thomas Henry Bayly and uncle Thomas Monteagle Bayly both served in the U.S. House of Representatives.
+Educated by private tutors as befit his class, Browne later attended Hanover Academy and Bloomfield Academy, both in Virginia.
 After the American Civil War discussed below, Browne studied law and graduated from the law department of the University of Virginia in 1867.

+Personal life

-After the war, Browne married Anna Drummond Fletcher (1849-1926), and one of their daughters and two sons (including the future World War I artillery commander and Brigadier General Beverly Fielding Browne) survived to adulthood.
+After the war, Browne married Anna Drummond Fletcher (1849-1926).
+One of their daughters and two sons (including the future World War I artillery commander and Brigadier General Beverly Fielding Browne) survived to adulthood.